pmotschmann/Evolve/README.md

 To enable your language translation in the game you must add it to the locales constant in locale.js (bottom of the file).

 Once you feel your translation file is ready send a pull request with it to the Evolve main branch.

+## Contributing to the game
+Bug fixes, additional translations, themes, or UI improvements can simply be submitted as pull requests; once reviewed and accepted they will be merged into the main game branch.
+If you want to contribute a new feature it can not arbitrarily make something easier without making something else harder.
+If your new feature idea simply makes the game easier it will not be accepted.